 Shindig’s versatility also allows the band to cover a wide range of pop and rock music.
 The Beatles, Kinks, Monkees, 60s Soul, Crowded House, Elvis, Oasis, Snow Patrol, Johnny Cash, Waterboys, Andy & Robbie Williams, Stevie Wonder, Deep Purple, and many more are likely to appear, often in the same song!
 The band often take spontaneous audience requests which can lead to some unlikely musical mixes.
 Accepting most of the blame is guitarist/vocalist, Graham Stephen, a sad strumming encyclopedia of pop music who has at last found a use for all those years spent lost in a wilderness of CDs, tapes and dusty vinyl.
 Graham also has a career as a singer/songwriter – see www.grahamstephen.co.uk – a talent which often comes in handy when his ageing brain cells make if necessary to “rewrite” the odd classic.

 Over the years Shindig have been lucky to feature some of the best fiddle players around.
-Recently Sandy Tweddle, acknowledged as one of the best ceilidh fiddle players around has been back in the line up.
+Recently Sandy Tweddle, a founder member, acknowledged as one of the best ceilidh fiddle players around, has been back in the line up.
 Ceilidh lovers with long memories will remember the great early days of Shindig when a young and dapper Sandy would light up the stage in top hat and tails, full highland dress or even leather trousers.
 In many ways it was Sandy’s fiddle playing style that helped create Shindig’s distinctive sound and it’s great to have him back.
 We found some archive pics of the band recently, there on our Facebook site.

-The strong musical lineup is also supplemented by some of the finest dance callers and players available – among them the tireless talents of the singular Selwyn Roberts, the sophisticated style of Peter MacCallum, the lyrical fiddle playing and soulful vocals of Colin Campbell and many more – adding extra dimensions to the Shindig experience.
+The strong musical lineup has also been supplemented by some of the finest dance callers and players available – among them the tireless talents of the singular Selwyn Roberts, the sophisticated style of Peter MacCallum, the lyrical fiddle playing and soulful vocals of Colin Campbell and many more – adding extra dimensions to the Shindig experience.

 For more information email: email@example.com or call 07779499416